arthurshime3/9357/ReadMe.md

     * User can log in with their email address
     * User can log out of the system
   * User can input personal physiological data to create personal, unique meal plans
-    * User's data is stored in a secure database created with MongoDB
+    * User's data is never stored
-    * Spoonacular API has provided the system with meal data
+    * Meals from the Spoonacular API are cached in the database and used to generate meal plans
+      * Future use would require further permissions from Spoonacular
-  * Perfected an algorithm to create a curated meal plan based on user inputs
+  * Improved linear optimization model used to create a curated meal plan based on user inputs
   * Created PDF export documents for meal plans and grocery list
     * Added checkboxes for user after each ingredient in grocery list
     * Exporting PDFs is now implemented and working